 But let me tell you about another sound that incites a different sort of instinct in moms and dads everywhere: The slow, crackling, unmistakable, un-mutable clatter of the bedroom door clicking open at 5:07 a.m.

-This is the sound the stimulates weary anger, and the only fear you feel in the moment is for the safety of your children, who want to know where you hid the iPad.
+This is the sound that stimulates weary anger, and the only fear you feel in the moment is for the safety of your children, who want to know where you hid the iPad.

 Every once in a while, I like to waste a weekly column consoling worn-down parents like my wife and me, because many of you can relate.
 Here are the specifics: